github/octocatalog-diff/doc/optionsref.md

   <tr>
     <td valign=top>
-      <pre><code>-n HOSTNAME
+      <pre><code>-n HOSTNAME1[,HOSTNAME2[,...]]
---hostname HOSTNAME</code></pre>
+--hostname HOSTNAME1[,HOSTNAME2[,...]]</code></pre>
     </td>
     <td valign=top>
-      Use PuppetDB facts from last run of hostname
+      Use PuppetDB facts from last run of a hostname or a comma separated list of multiple hostnames
     </td>
     <td valign=top>
-      Set hostname, which is used to look up facts in PuppetDB, and in the header of diff display. (<a href="../lib/octocatalog-diff/cli/options/hostname.rb">hostname.rb</a>)
+      Set hostname, which is used to look up facts in PuppetDB, and in the header of diff display.
+This option can recieve a single hostname, or a comma separated list of multiple hostnames, which are split into an Array.
+Multiple hostnames do not work with the `catalog-only` or `bootstrap-then-exit` options. (<a href="../lib/octocatalog-diff/cli/options/hostname.rb">hostname.rb</a>)
     </td>
   </tr>